kubernetes/enhancements/keps/sig-auth/3257-trust-anchor-sets/README.md

 * Make it easy for workloads that need access to the trust anchors that back a particular certificates/v1 signer to access them within the container filesystem.

-* Allow cluster operators to configure webhook and aggregated API server backends that use trust anchor objects instead of inline PEM data.

 ### Non-Goals